jcs-instructor/mobtimer/fix-dnd.md

     - Modify Participants section by copying ParticipantsDND or by editing to have drag and drop
     - Remove ParticipantsDND
 - [] Fix formatting
+    - [] Keep Nav/Driver to the right when dragging participant
+    - [] When drag, make clear where can drop
 - [] Add Move Up and Move Down icon to each participant?